 Employee works for another employer who did employ her in the QW

 The liable employer remains liable to pay the SMP to an employee who works for another employer who did employ her in the QW

 Employee works for someone who did not employ her during the QW

-The liable employer must give the MAT B1 certificate back to the employee and provide them with the reasons why they are no longer liable to pay SMP (Form SMP1 (Why I cannot pay you SMP)can be used for this purpose) This is to enable her to claim MA should she give up work again before the end of her MPP.
+The liable employer must give the MAT B1 certificate back to the employee and provide them with the reasons why they are no longer liable to pay SMP (Form SMP1 (Why I cannot pay you SMP) can be used for this purpose) This is to enable her to claim MA if she ends her employment with the other employer and her MPP has not ended.
 The employer should take a copy of the MATB1 for their own records.
-The employer’s liability to pay SMP ends completely on the last day of the week SMP was paid before the employee started work.
-It is the employee’s responsibility to tell the liable employer if she starts work for someone else after the birth of her child.

 SAP is not payable for any week during any part of which the employee works for an employer on a day other than a KIT day.

 However the employee is still entitled to get SAP from the liable employer while working for a non-liable employer where they:

 - have more than one employer, or more than one job with an employer where the earnings are not aggregated for NICs purposes, and